 A beautiful swimming pool creates endless opportunities for summer fun and entertainment.
 Whether you're looking to renovate an existing in-ground pool on your property or are interested in building a new pool, there are many considerations to keep in mind.
 From sizing and placement to materials and accessories, the decisions you make regarding your swimming pool will greatly affect the finished product.

-At CT Stone, we carry the natural stone and other quality materials you need to create an inviting backyard oasis that you can enjoy for years to come.
+At Connecticut Stone, we carry the natural stone and other quality materials you need to create an inviting backyard oasis that you can enjoy for years to come.
 Explore some of our tile and stone options below, along with their most popular pool applications, to help create your dream swimming pool design!
-And remember, our experienced and knowledgeable team at CT Stone is always here to answer any questions you may have along the way.
+And remember, our experienced and knowledgeable team at Connecticut Stone is always here to answer any questions you may have along the way.

 Many in-ground pools incorporate some sort of tiling into the design.
 Some common examples of areas where you may often find tile include negative edge pools, tanning ledges, and spas or spa spillways.
 Furthermore, many clients tile their swimming pool water lines, which typically run about 6" along the entire perimeter of the pool.